platformsh/platformsh-docs/docs/src/dedicated-gen-3/overview.md

 ## Features

-* Domains can be added to your development environments, such as to a dedicated staging environment.
-* Three-Virtual Machine for your master branch.
-* Backups on Production do not freeze in the process.
+* A three virtual machine cluster is associated with your default (production) environment, and also optionally with a staging environment.
+* Configuration changes on development environments (through your `services.yaml`, `routes.yaml`, and `.platform.app.yaml` files) are reflected on these Dedicated Gen 3 clusters when you merge them.
+It is not necessary to open a support ticket to change production infrastructure like it is on Dedicated.
 * You can deploy your application in any of our [supported cloud providers](/development/faq.md#which-geographic-zones-does-platformsh-cover).

 ## Differences from the Grid